 When you are at the courthouse to file your Motion to Enforce, you must also schedule a date and time for the Enforcement hearing and have the judge sign an Order to Appear.
 If the judge does not sign this, then the other parent cannot be found in contempt.

-To avoid making this mistake: Before you go to the courthouse to file, it is wise to call the court’s coordinator first to determine the procedure for your particular court.
+To avoid making this mistake: Before you go to the courthouse to file, it is a good idea to call the court coordinator first to determine the procedure for your particular court.

 - Follow the court coordinator’s instructions to ask the judge to sign the Order to Appear.
-Make sure and give the judge your Motion for Enforcement and Order to Appear.
+Make sure to give the judge your Motion for Enforcement and Order to Appear.

 - After the judge signs the Order to Appear, make enough copies for yourself and all of the parties in your case.
 (The clerk will keep the original.)

-If you find that you did not have an Order to Appear signed by the judge, the Respondent cannot be held in contempt.
-If you discover this mistake before the date of the hearing, then you will need to have the Order to Appear signed by the judge and make sure the Respondent is personally served with the Order to Appear.
-Don’t forget that the notice of hearing must be served on the Respondent at least 10 days before the hearing by personal service.
+If you did not have your Order to Appear signed by the judge, the respondent cannot be held in contempt.
+If you discover this mistake before the date of the hearing, then you will need to have the Order to Appear signed by the judge and make sure the respondent is personally served with the Order to Appear.
+Do not forget that the notice of hearing must be served on the Respondent at least 10 days before the hearing by personal service.

 Why is this important?
 The Texas Family Code says that you may be granted a default judgment (the court grants your requests made in the Motion to Enforce), and a capias can be issued for the arrest of a person who does not show up for court for a contempt hearing when they have been given proper notice to appear in court.